elydre/aledlang/README.md

 ### Comments

-comments are not recommended because they risk making the code less obscure, however I am easily influenced and a friend asked me to implement them.
+Comments are not recommended because they risk making the code less obscure, however I am easily influenced and a friend asked me to implement them.

 ```